ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220519 Meters and Gauges for Plumbing Piping.md

       1. B40.1 Gauges - Pressure, Indicating Dial Type - Elastic Element
    1. Instrument Society of America (ISA)
    1. Underwriters Laboratories (UL)
-1. Submittals**
-   1. See Division 22 section “Common Work Results for Plumbing.”
+1. Submittals*   1.
+See Division 22 section “Common Work Results for Plumbing.”
    1. Product data for each type of meter and gauge.
 Include scale range, ratings, and calibrated performance curves, certified where indicated.
 Submit meter and gauge schedule showing manufacturer's figure number, scale range, location, and accessories for each meter and gauge.
    1. Maintenance data for each type of meter and gauge, for inclusion in Operating and Maintenance Manuals specified in Division 1 sections of the Specifications.
 1. QUALITY ASSURANCE